alexdevero/alex-devero-blog/__drafts__/draft--javascript-promises.md

 })
 ```

-## Resolving and rejecting Promises
+## Resolving and rejecting Promises with static methods

 When you want the Promise to return some data, you pass those data into the `resolve`.
 For example, when your Promises makes a call to an API you pass into the `resolve` the data returned from the API.
 If some error occurs you can pass the data about the error to the `reject` callback.
 Or, some error message.